ShizCalev/VRChat-YT-DLP-Fix/README.md

 ![image](https://github.com/user-attachments/assets/04cc563c-3b76-4e6a-802a-5944a0edb6c0)

-- If you are using browser containers (if you don't know what that means, then you most likely aren't using them), you will have to manually edit AppData/Roaming/yt-dlp/config and specify what container you want to pull cookies from - ie `--cookies-from-browser firefox::"youtube tabs"`
+- If you are using browser containers (if you don't know what that means, then you most likely aren't using them), you will have to manually edit AppData/Roaming/yt-dlp/config and specify what container you want to pull cookies from - ie
+    - `--cookies-from-browser firefox::"youtube tabs"` (including the quotes.)

 --------